thales-markets/thales-improvement-proposals/TIPs/TIP-60.md

 Next, markets are created from every fetched game.
 Each game is a positional market with two or three positions depending on the possible outcomes of the game.
 For e.g., in a basketball game there are two outcomes: home win and away win, but in a soccer game there are three possible outcomes: home win, away win, and a draw.
 The created market becomes active and eligible for AMM trading.

+Protocol DAO would like to reserve the right to enable sports 1 by 1 as the product matures and becomes more battle tested.

 ### AMM trading

 Each market is open for AMM trading after it is created.